MarcelHB/devguide/book.md

-# The Generic Guide for Software Developers
+# The Guide to the Dirty Little Things in Software Development

 This guide is subject to the [Creative Commons License v4.0 BY, unported](https://creativecommons.org/licenses/by/4.0/).